-The presence of carbon (C) and nitrogen (N) in sheet steel result in higher mechanical properties, age hardening, and deteriorate the r-value (resistance to thinning).
-To deal with this, liquid steel is processed through a degasser to remove C and N. They are reduced to levels low enough that the remainder can be "stabilized" by additions of titanium (Ti) and niobium (Nb).
-These elements are strong carbide/nitride formers, taking C and N out of solution, after which ageing cannot occur (the C and N are removed from the interstices between the iron atoms, hence the term "Interstitial Free" or "IF").
-Non-ageing steel has no yield point elongation, which means fluting and stretcher strains are never a problem.
+The presence of carbon (C) and nitrogen (N) in steel results in higher mechanical properties, age hardening, and deterioration of the r-value (resistance to thinning).
+To deal with this, liquid steel is processed through a degasser to remove C and N. They are reduced to levels low enough that the remainder can be "stabilized" by additions of small amounts of titanium (Ti) and niobium (Nb).
+These elements are strong carbide and nitride formers, taking C and N out of solution in iron.
+The C and N are removed from the interstices between the iron atoms, hence the somewhat misleading term, "Interstitial-Free" ("IF") steel.
+It is non-ageing with no yield point elongation, meaning fluting and stretcher strains are never a problem, since there is no free C and N.

-Interstitial free steel made using only Ti is very common and is used to produce the best mechanical properties for deep drawing.
+IF steel made using only Ti is very common and is used to produce the best mechanical properties for deep drawing.
 This type of IF steel is very reactive in a zinc bath and is usually coated only as GI.

 Another popular type of IF steel is stabilized with both Ti and Nb.
 The synergy of these two elements allows complete stabilization to be achieved at lower levels of each element.
-Depending on the relative amounts of Ti and Nb.
-IF steel stabilized with these elements needs to be annealed at a higher temperature during galvanizing and has slightly inferior mechanical properties to the Ti type; except that the former has better planar anisotropy; i.e., Δ r is smaller.
-Also, TiNb type IF is less reactive in zinc and is usually employed when producing GA.
+Depending on the relative amounts of Ti and Nb, IF such steel needs to be annealed at a higher temperature during processing and has slightly inferior mechanical properties to the Ti only type; except that the former has better planar anisotropy, i.e., $\Delta$ r is smaller. (r-value measures the ability to of steel to work harden without thinning and varies by the direction in which it is measured).
+Also, Ti-Nb type IF is less reactive in zinc and is usually employed when producing GA.

-Interstitial free stabilized steels are ideal for directly producing DDS and EDDS hotdip products.
-During the coating and galvannealing operations the strip is reheated above the overaging temperature.
-If low carbon steel were being used, C and N in solution would cause strain ageing.
-With IF steels the cooling and reheating pattern is irrelevant, as C and N are not available to become involved in ageing reactions.
+Interstitial-free stabilized steels are ideal for directly producing DDS and EDDS hot-dip products.
+Since all the C and N have been taken out of solution, the steel is almost pure alpha iron.
+During heating and cooling it does not undergo phase transformations so can be cooled fast in the furnace without being affected by the hardening that comes into play when continuous annealing low carbon steel.
+Also, during the coating and galvannealing operations, the strip is reheated above the overaging temperature.
+If low carbon steel were being used, C and N in solution would cause hardening and enable strain ageing to occur.
+With IF steels, the cooling, and GA reheating is irrelevant, as C and N are not available to become involved in hardening and ageing reactions.